How to Wear A Kashmiri Shawl for Every Occasion

 casual-wrap-a-way-to-wear-a-shawl

 The Classic Fall is a timeless and dignified way for men to wear a Kashmiri shawl.
-This style allows the shawl to hang naturally from the shoulders, without any complex folds or knots, emphasizing simplicity and understated elegance.
-It’s a versatile choice that works particularly well for formal occasions, traditional wear, or those looking to add an air of dignity without overwhelming the outfit with excessive decoration.
-This styling approach reflects the masculine heritage of the shawl while allowing the fabric’s beauty to stand on its own.
+This style allows the shawl to hang naturally from the shoulders, without any complex folds or knots, emphasising simplicity and understated elegance.

 How to Style: Drape the shawl evenly over both shoulders, allowing it to fall naturally down the back and across the chest.
-No knots or folds are necessary, allowing the shawl to remain soft and elegant.
-This style emphasizes the shawl’s rich texture and craftsmanship, making it an ideal choice for formal events or traditional attire.
+No knots or folds are necessary.
+Knowing how to wear a shawl in this way emphasises its rich texture and craftsmanship, making it ideal for formal events or traditional attire.

 Casual Wrap